Where To Stay in Iceland: A Regional Guide to the Best Stays

 Best Places To Stay in Reykjavik

 Unquestionably, the best place to stay in Reykjavik is downtown, near the Laugavegur shopping street.
-There you'll find most of the best attractions, restaurants, and souvenir shops in Reykjavik.
+There, you'll find most of the best attractions, restaurants, and souvenir shops in Reykjavik.

-Those with a larger budget have an array of luxury hotels to choose from.
-Hotel Borg, for example, is a beautiful building located right in the downtown area, with 99 rooms in the Art Deco style.
-The Berjaya Reykjavik Marina Hotel overlooks a stunning harbor and is perfect for those with a more refined taste.
+Those with a larger budget have an array of luxury Reykjavik hotel options.
+Hotel Borg, for example, is a beautiful building located right in the downtown area, with 99 Art Deco-style rooms.

 Where to Stay in Reykjavik with Family